 We know the owners of this geothermal greenhouse located in NW Missouri and I get to go over and poke my head inside from time.
 It seemed like a terrific idea and I was excited to even go watch it going up.

-Yesterday I visited a geothermal greenhouse to see the progress of the plants inside.
+Yesterday we went by while we in the area to peek inside the geothermal greenhouse.
+I was amazed with the progress of the plants inside.
 These tomatoes, 5 different varieties if I remember correctly, were planted back in the first week of April.
 They’re easily 3 times the size of my own tomatoes that are growing outdoors.

 One of our favorite vegetables has become spaghetti squash over the last year.
 The children are very picky eaters and I was amazed when I gave them a sample of spaghetti squash and they asked for more.

 This year we are going to grow two crops of the spaghetti squash with the second one being inside the in the garden green house.
 The first crop is out in the soil and many of the plants are already over 8 feet tall.
 Our best plant went over 17 feet long this year.
 Here is just one of the many squash growing in our garden.

 Going vertical with all the crops in our garden has made our garden more productive and has put more food in our pantry and on the table.
 Getting the squash off the ground makes it so much easier to control the weeds.
 Those days of stepping on vines while trying to pull weeds from under it are long gone.

 Having the plants growing vertically makes it easy to access the plants for pruning, spotting insects, inspecting for insect eggs and it makes harvest so much easier.

 What string or twine will you need to grow spaghetti squash vertically